Immigrant Assistance Services Fraud

 Contact Top Rated New York Immigrant Assistance Services Fraud Criminal Defense Lawyers

 If you or a loved one has been arrested or indicted for Immigrant Assistance Services Fraud, you need experienced counsel by your side to challenge the case and tackle the evidence.
-Contact us today to schedule your initial consultation and see how we can help.
+Please call us at 212-729-9494 or contact us today to schedule your initial consultation and see how we can help.